 Who can Benefit from our Startup101 Series?

-After answering what we mean by startups, it’s time to talk about another crucial question: is it worth following our series for you?
-The articles of Startup101 will provide you a guidance if you are about to found your first tech startup, or your startup is still in an early phase.
+After answering what we mean by startups, it’s time to talk about another crucial question: is it worth following our series?
+The articles of Startup101 will provide you guidance if you are about to found your first tech startup, or your startup is still in an early phase.

 Due to our expertise, we can advise you on how to build a company specialized in software or software related products.
 Some of the articles will also be useful for those prospective entrepreneurs who have an idea for non-technological startup, and for those who want to hit the market with a new software product but are not sure the growth potential is sufficient to achieve active startup status.

 Our ISV partners and clients primarily strengthen the B2B market.
 We often assist their growth from a very early stage.
 If you also intend to follow the B2B software path, we highly recommend frequent visits to our Startup101 series.
 In our next article we’ll share with you why we strongly suggest going down this road first instead of the seemingly glamorous B2C.

 If you are beyond the basics, and instead of early-stage advice you need a robust MVP, check out our services designed for you or contact us for details.